 As the game industry ages, our iconic game designers are aging with it.
 Increasingly, they are turning to crowdfunding campaigns to fund their medical costs.
 Although gaming hasn’t always been a lucrative field for designers, it’s clear that even our most experienced designers aren’t making enough to manage a medical crisis.
 As part of CAR-PGA’s mission to help gamers in the community, we have gathered a list of crowdfunding pages for gamers and causes.
 These pages were chosen based on individual need and projects that further education and development of tabletop role-playing games.
 We do not post startups or other funding requests.

-Please note: We do not thoroughly vet these causes and assume all are posted in good faith — they can also be removed by the board or Chair if at any time we deem a funding effort in conflict with CAR-PGA’s values and mission.
+Please note: This page is not for fundraising games or game development.
+We do not thoroughly vet these causes and assume all are posted in good faith — they can also be removed by the board or Chair if at any time we deem a funding effort in conflict with CAR-PGA’s values and mission.
 Priority is given to members of the CAR-PGA.
-Individuals are listed by last name in alphabetical order.
+Individuals and organizations are listed by last name in alphabetical order.

 One of Gary Gygax’s original players in what would eventually become Dungeons & Dragons, James M. Ward was a creative force at TSR from its infancy through its 80’s heyday.
 He co-authored “Deities and Demigods” and “Pool of Radiance,” as well as penning “Greyhawk Adventures” and many other influential works from TSR.
 For several years, health problems have been an issue, but Jim never let it beat him down, continuing to write and work, even as diabetes necessitated the amputation of a foot.
 At this point in time, Jim’s medical bills have risen to an enormous level.
 It’s time for fans in the RPG community to step up and show our appreciation for this man and all the fun that his lifetime of work have brought us.
 Any donation is appreciated, large or small, to help wipe out this Grognard’s medical debt.